Eleanor Watson - February 2013

 Daniel Kelly – August 2012

 Daniel spent much time sat in a studio, with a colourful array of sticky notes with mysterious quotes on, positioned in a timeline along the wall reminiscent of an A-Level revision session.
 In actual fact, he spent his time here preparing and writing a slowly forming, yet-to-be-named, stage play.
 As far as we can gauge, the play incorporates the discovery of the internet, alongside a parallel Greek tale, told through a myriad of quotations which Daniel selected himself.
-It is due to be finished September sometime – so watch this space!
-Oh, there was much tennis too.
+It is due to be finished September sometime.
+Oh, there was tennis too.

 Emily Fryer – May 2012

-Emily’s time here was spent talking UFOs and getting into gear for her residency exhibition Space, due to open on September 29 2012.
-Visit her website here: http://emilyfryer.com/
+Emily’s time here was spent talking UFOs and getting into gear for her residency exhibition Space, due to open September 2012.

 Chris Barnes – January 2012